AshikMadhu/Functions-C/README.md

 # 📘 C Programming Practice Repository

 A collection of **basic C programming programs** created for learning and practicing core programming concepts.
-This repository focuses on fundamental topics that are commonly taught in **introductory programming courses and lab sessions**.

 ---